 PEAK6 recently hosted a panel of athletes turned traders.
 The group shared how the skills they acquired in sports have served them at PEAK6—even without a finance background.

 The Spirit of Champions

-Fellow trading associate and former volleyball player at the University of Chicago Anne Marie Stifter agrees.
+Trading associate and former volleyball player at the University of Chicago Anne Marie Stifter knows the intangible factors she built playing sports gave her an edge.
 In the highly competitive, fast-paced world of trading, an ability to step up in the face of adversity is essential.